-Rain barrels Colorado: Why are rain barrels illegal?
+Why are rain barrels illegal?
 It’s one of the most common questions we get.
-The good news is, the answer is easy: they’re not!
+The good news is, the question has an easy answer: they’re not!

 But Colorado has a special story.
 Until recently, Colorado was one of the only states in the nation that had widespread bans on rain barrels.
 That all changed in 2016 with the passing of HB16-1005, legalizing two rain barrels per household – for a maximum storage capacity of 110 gallons.